 Can you help me with an OCW hand load which I will then use when I come to take a class?
 Yes, but we do need to charge the 45 dollar OCW Consulting fee for this service.
 See the "OCW Consulting" page linked above, or click here.

 I want to bring more than one rifle.
 Is that okay?
 In most cases, yes.
-If you're booking a private class, and have already had the basic 2 day class that we offer, you might want to get trajectory data for 2 or even 3 different rifles during a range rental day or private class.
+If you're booking a private class, and have already had the basic 2 day class that we offer, you might want to get trajectory data for 2 or even 3 different rifles during a private 1 day class.
 That said, for learning the art of long range shooting, you're going to want to choose the best rifle available to you, and stick with that rifle for the entire course.
 It's okay to bring a back up rifle, just in case something goes wrong with the primary rifle you plan to use.